Fandekasp/awesome-oss-sdgs/README.md

 ## SDG 4: Quality education

 ### Kolibri
-The offline app for universal education.
 Kolibri makes high quality education technology available in low-resource communities such as rural schools, refugee camps, orphanages, non-formal school systems, and prison systems.
+It does so by providing an offline application

 * rating: 7
 * license: MIT